Frequently Asked Questions: The GCLS “Goldie” Awards

 How are judges chosen?

-Judges can volunteer to serve or may be asked to serve by the Awards Administrator.
-Anyone can suggest people they think would be a good judge, to the Awards Administrator.
-The primary qualifications include that judges must be willing and able to impartially read all the books in their assigned category, and they must be well read in the genre as well as knowledgeable about writing structure, storyline, plot, POV, and other critical aspects that make a book successful.
+People who believe they may be qualified to be a judge of lesbian fiction, creative non-fiction or poetry are invited to apply on our website (linked from the Literary Awards page).
+Applications are reviewed by the Awards Administrator and judges are selected based on a number of qualifying criteria.
+Anyone is welcome to suggest someone they think would be a good judge, to the Awards Administrator, and the AA will follow up with those people to invite them to apply.
+The primary qualifications include that judges must be willing and able to impartially read all the books in their assigned category, and they must be well read in the genre as well as knowledgeable about writing structure, storyline, plot, POV, and other critical aspects that cause a book to be of good quality.

 How can a judge be impartial since the lesbian writing world is small?

 While it is true that the lesbian writing world is a small community where many writers and readers know each other, Goldie judges pledge to read all nominated works with an open mind.
-If a judge has a conflict of interest, this must be disclosed before the judging process begins or their scoring will be discarded.
-No one who has a book under consideration or whose partner has a book under consideration may judge in that category.
-Publishers and those who work closely with a publishing house have too great a conflict of interest and are exempted from eligibility to judge.
+If a judge has a conflict of interest, this must be disclosed before the judging process begins or their scoring for the whole category will be discarded.
+No one who has a book under consideration or whose family members (including partner) has a book under consideration may judge in that category.
+Publishers and those who are employees of a publishing house have too great a conflict of interest and are exempted from eligibility to judge.

 How is the GCLS Board involved in the judging process?

-The Board established the guidelines for the awards program, but is not involved in the yearly nomination or judging processes for Goldie awards.
+The Board establishes the guidelines for the awards program and develops the training videos for the judges, but is not involved in the yearly award nomination or judging processes for the GCLS Literary Awards.
 They learn who the winners are, the same time as everyone else - at the Awards Ceremony.
-The awards process is administered by an independent senior awards administrator, who is assisted by a junior awards administrator.
+The awards process is administered by an independent senior awards administrator, who is assisted by a junior awards administrator who work independently.
 The senior is experienced in the processes, while the junior is in training to take over from the Senior administrator in the following year.
 The Awards Administrators ensure that the rules and regulations are followed and all aspects of the judging process are kept secret.
 People with a “Need to Know” (i.e. the administrator, trophy vendors, the creator of the Powerpoint) must sign a Confidentiality Agreement, promising to keep their knowledge confidential until after the awards presentation.
 One board member serves as a Liaison to the Awards Administrators.
 The Liaison is not empowered to make or influence any decisions, but only to provide historical information, and to help interpret guidelines if needed.
+She is not involved in the judging process.
 All final decisions rest with the Awards Administrator.
 The Liaison shares no information with the rest of the Board, cannot have a book under consideration, and is not informed of the specifics until the judging process is completed (because the Board Liaison makes the PowerPoint presentation for the awards).
-At the end of an awards cycle ( i .e. after the Awards Ceremony), the Awards Administrator lets the Board know about any aspects of the guidelines that need revision for the next awards cycle.
+At the end of an awards cycle ( i .e. after the Awards Ceremony), the Awards Administrators let the Board know about any aspects of the guidelines that need revision for the next awards cycle, based on any issues that arose that year.

 What if the administrator faces a question not covered in the guidelines?